Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Run a Well-Oiled Machine of Assistants with Squads

 Vapi's Squads feature allows seamless collaboration between multiple assistants to create a more dynamic and efficient call-handling system.
-This functionality enables call forwarding between assistants when one is unavailable and also helps simulate a comprehensive multi-step process, such as lead research, qualification, and closing deals.
+This functionality enables call forwarding between assistants when one is unavailable.
+It also helps simulate a comprehensive multi-step process, such as lead research, qualification, and closing deals.
 The best part is you can call the Squad and test the whole assistant team.

 Vapi Squads shine in scenarios where multiple assistants are required to handle different stages of a process.
 For instance: